MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

   %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

   % Enter voltage magnitudes in per-unit.
 Element 1 is always the slack bus.
+  % Enter rows for each bus in the system with the guess for the voltage.
   V = [1;
       1;
       1];

   % Enter the angles for the bus voltages in radians.
 Element 1 is always
   % for the slack bus.
+Must have the same number of rows as vector V and are
+  % the initial guesses for the system.
   Delta = [0;
       0;
       0];